andrewt3000/web_development/README.md

 # Web Development
 These are notes on several web apps that I have built and maintain.
-It discusses libraries choosen and alternatives.
+It discusses the tools I prefer and alternatives.
 It also gives example code and preferences among options within the libraries.

 The apps consists of a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) / [react](https://reactjs.org/) /  [single page app (spa)](https://en.wikipedia.org/wiki/Single-page_application) and a [Node](https://nodejs.org) / [rest api](https://en.wikipedia.org/wiki/Representational_state_transfer) for the back end.
 The apps are targeted to desktop computers and not mobile, although in many cases the apps are [responsive](https://en.wikipedia.org/wiki/Responsive_web_design) and could be easily adapted to mobile.